Numerically "exact" charge transport dynamics in a dissipative electron-phonon model rationalizing the success of the transient localization scenario: Introduction

-For weakly damped phonons, subdiffusive carrier dynamics remain limited to intermediate timescales, similarly to our HEOM results at zero damping.~\cite{part2} The diffusive transport is then approached from the superdiffusive side, giving rise to a dynamical-mobility enhancement below the phonon frequency.
-As the damping is increased, the diffusive transport sets in from the subdiffusive side, and DEOM results are qualitatively similar to TLS predictions and experimental results, which feature a steady dynamical-mobility suppression below the DDP.
-We find that this change in the character of the long-time dynamics and low-frequency optical response occur in the region of underdamped BO, at dampings such that the phonon frequency remains well defined.
-Physically reasonable variations in the damping constant weakly affect the dc mobility, which remains within experimental bounds.
-Our results provide strong evidence that the long-time superdiffusive dynamics and low-frequency dynamical-mobility enhancements reported in minimal models~\cite{part2,runeson2024} are artifacts of the assumed undamped phonon dynamics.
+For weakly damped phonons (a narrow spectrum of relevant modes), subdiffusive carrier dynamics remain limited to intermediate timescales, similarly to our HEOM~\cite{part2} and quantum--classical~\cite{runeson2024} results at zero damping.
+The diffusive transport is then approached from the superdiffusive side, giving rise to a dynamical-mobility enhancement below the phonon frequency.
+As the damping is increased (the spectrum of relevant modes widens), the diffusive transport sets in from the subdiffusive side, and DEOM results are qualitatively similar to TLS predictions and experimental results.
+We find that this change in the character of the long-time dynamics and low-frequency optical response occurs in the region of underdamped BO, at dampings such that the central frequency of the relevant-phonon spectrum remains well defined.
+This rationalizes the success of the TLS in reproducing experimental low-frequency dynamical-mobility signatures in organic crystals, in which relevant phonon modes are narrowly distributed around the ``killer'' mode.~\cite{AdvMater.19.2000,JChemPhys.131.014703} Physically reasonable variations in the damping constant (the width of the relevant-phonon spectrum) weakly affect the dc mobility, which remains within experimental bounds and whose value can be reproduced reasonably well with the usual choice of the free parameter of the TLS.~\cite{PhysRevResearch.2.013001,PhysRevLett.132.266502} We relate this parameter to the damping parameter of the BO SD and find that the overall quality of TLS predictions for dynamical mobility improves with increasing damping.
+Then, the BO SD becomes increasingly similar to the DL SD,~\cite{JChemPhys.136.224103} and the need to treat the phonon-assisted current permits us to expose formal deficiencies of the DL SD,~\cite{JPhysSocJpn.89.015001} which are not apparent in the related Holstein model,~\cite{JChemPhys.150.234101,ChemSci.15.16715,ProcNatlAcadSci.122.e2424582122,JChemPhys.142.174103,JChemPhys.156.244102,JChemTheoryComput.20.7052} and showcase an application of the procedure to circumvent them.~\cite{JPhysSocJpn.89.015001} Overall, our fully quantum results provide strong evidence that the long-time superdiffusive dynamics and low-frequency dynamical-mobility enhancements reported in minimal models~\cite{part2,runeson2024} are artifacts of the assumed delta-like phonon spectrum (undamped phonon dynamics).

-The paper is organized as follows.
+This paper is organized as follows.
 Section~\ref{Sec:model-metod} introduces the model and the DEOM formalism.
 Section~\ref{Sec:technical-details} discusses some technical aspects necessary to obtain reliable DEOM results, which we present in Sec.~\ref{Sec:results}.
 We summarize our main conclusions in Sec.~\ref{Sec:summary-outlook}.